carterdugan/carterdugan/README.md

   * My least favorite language is Java
   * I love to read about space
   * I love watching football (GEAUX SAINTS!)
-  * I am a vocal right to repair advocate
   * My main computer is a Lenovo Thinkpad X230 (The best laptop in the world)
     * Distro:   Debian 11
     * CPU:      Intel i5-3320 Quad Core @ 3.30GHz